charleneostang/charleneostang.github.io/projects.md

-For more detail, you can view [my CV](CV_Charlene_Tang_2021-01.pdf).
+For more detail, you can [view my CV.](CV_Charlene_Tang_2022-10.pdf).
 In sum:

 <!--- # Side projects

-In my  am currently working on:
+I am currently working on:
+* Training for a half-marathon in 2023
+* Building my own collection of pottery
+* Implementing Strategic Selling principles from Miller Heiman at Cyted
+* Refining Go-To-Market strategies as a Fellow at the [Product Marketing Alliance](https://www.productmarketingalliance.com)
+* Exploring new ventures as a [Polaris Fellow at Entrepreneur First](https://www.polaris-fellowship.com)
+* Plus managing an international Estate that my sister & I have inherited

+In 2021/22 I also:
 * Proof-of-concept validation for a side-venture at the intersection of synthetic XNA biology and cancer immunotherapeutics
 * Community building as Director of Alumni Development & Engagement at the Global Biotech Revolution

-* Plus the process of applying for probate --->
+* non-dilutive funding opportunities,
+* and cross-functional initiatives
+* that contribute to

+--->

-# Business projects
+# Business Development Experience

-I lead Business Development at [Cyted](https://cyted.ai), a provider of digital diagnostics infrastructure to revolutionise the early detection of cancer.
-I joined two weeks after completing my Masters examinations, and our team of 10 is now near 40-strong.
-Here, my responsibilities include developing business strategy and growth, building commercial and research partnerships, managing customer relationships, as well as designing our communications, marketing and brand strategy.
+I lead Business Development at [Cyted](https://cyted.ai).
+Here, I am responsible for our commercial growth & strategy across the UK, which focuses on partnerships with the NHS and other organizations.

+From my previous projects and roles in the company, I also work on:
+* clinical service design and improvement,
+* real word data and analytics,
+* product marketing & communications,
+* and global market access strategy.

-Over the past 3 years, I have expanded my skill set across the innovation ecosystem through:
+Over the past 3 years, I have expanded my skill set across the innovation ecosystem through side-projects:
+* Building AptaBridge, a biotech venture developing new immuno-oncology therapeutics, incorporated with co-founders in the US
-* [ActivateBio 2021](https://www.activate.bio) - a 3-month pitch competition and mentorship programme with the Harvard Business School
+* [ActivateBio 2021](https://www.activate.bio) - a 3-month pitch competition and mentorship programme with the Harvard Business School (now [Nucleate](https://nucleate.xyz))
 * Due diligence for seed investment into early stage healthcare companies with the [Start Codon Accelerator](https://startcodon.co)
 * [Gap Summit 2020](https://www.gapsummit.com) - an international, 10 month, virtual pitch competition and conference with the [Global Biotech Revolution](http://globalbiotechrevolution.com)
 * 48h-pitch competitions at the [Cambridge Judge Business School](https://www.jbs.cam.ac.uk/entrepreneurship/programmes/venture-creation-weekends-vcw/)